abidurr/game-of-life/README.md

 # Game of Life

-Conway's game of life with react and typescript.
+John Conway's Game of Life with ReactJS and TypeScript.

 RIP John Horton Conway.